 The flavour of vegetables, herbs and fruit is at its best within the first 30 minutes of being picked, so the quicker it hits the plate, the better

-Right on cue, a chef in his whites wanders by, trug in hand, in search of lovage and marigold flowers for the menu that night.
+On cue, a chef in his whites wanders by, trug in hand, in search of lovage and marigold flowers for the menu that night.
 ‘I prefer the marigolds to be harvested when the sun has been on them all day and the bees have taken their pollen – they are so much more flavoursome then.
 It’s these little things that make the difference,’ says Banks.
 Diners also like to wander the raised beds and regimented rows, aperitif in hand.
 ‘A kitchen garden is great for us to be able to grow all the weird and wonderful things we can’t buy elsewhere but it’s also nice for guests to walk around and see all the things on the menu,’ reasons Banks.
-And he’s not wrong.
-It’s not just Michelin stars that chefs are chasing these days but a well-stocked, immaculately maintained kitchen garden that emphasises the link between field and fork.

 Pythouse Kitchen Garden